icos-urenio/Improve-my-city/README.md

 * Version 2.1 fixes some ACL features
 * Version 2.2 introduces comments administration and suggestions and bug fixes based on JED and support group users.
 Also, new settings are added like: Show/Hide comments, Publish new issue on admin approval and more.
 Settings are now fully translated.
 Comment submit button is disabled during ajax call to avoid duplicate comments.
 * Version 2.2.1 introduces automatic updates and also improves comments administration and fixes dropdown categories bug concerning unpublished items
+* Version 2.3 fixes the conflict between mootools/jquery.
+Mega-menu issues are also fixed.